easy-webpack/core/README.md

 ```
 </details>

-For simple uses, such as overriding a setting, or adding a plugin, using a simple object is usually enough.
+Note that for simple uses, such as overriding a setting, or adding a plugin, using a simple object is usually enough.

-The default behavior is to deep merge objects, append values to arrays and in all other cases overwrite the old values.
-The function approach allows for more fine grained changes like prepending arrays, or using previously generated config as input for the generated output.
-Last config is available as `this` inside the function.

 ## The Easy Webpack Ecosystem - Feature and Configuration Presets